Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 You can now use ssh protocol to perform actions on your github account.

 *Note*: You may be asked by to provide some config options before make actions.
-Like provideing your username and email to git, just follow the instruction git will provide to you and you should be fine.
+Like providing your username and email to git, just follow the instruction git will provide to you and you should be fine.

 ## Secrets

 After you are all set up and have all the needed accounts mentioned earlier, we will need to create some "secrets".
-We call them secrets because they contain sensitive information like token with permision to add 10000$ resources on your AWS account :)) .
+We call them secrets because they contain sensitive information like token with permission to add 10000$ resources on your AWS account :)) .
 So you can agree with me that we need a safe place to store them properly, like i mentioned earlier a secret manager.
-But for this Demo you can use what you want to store them, like a .txt file :)), but i don't recommand as we discussed already.
+But for this Demo you can use what you want to store them, like a .txt file :)), but i don't recommend as we discussed already.

 ### Github Tokens